CHAMPS! LSU defeats Clemson to capture fourth-ever National Championship

 The journey all starts with Coach O, the LSU-loving Cajun from Larose (La.) who’s been questioned his entire career, mocked for his accent, and scoffed at for thinking he could succeed like he did last night.

 Orgeron becomes one of just six active coaches who have won a National Championship, and he’s only in Year 3.
+He’s kept a mental note of all his haters and used them as motivation.

 “People that made fun of my accent before, I thank them,” Orgeron said on Sunday.
 “That gave me internal motivation to do better, so I thank them to be motivators of my career.”